ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 The subsections below list possible extensions that designers of the protocol will keep in mind to ensure it will be possible to design such extensions.

-## Load balancing

-This extension would allow for load balancing of the traffic sent across the IP Session, such as to another server.
-This allows the IP proxying mechanisms to scale-out to multiple servers.

 ## Authentication